jagerber48/sciform/docs/source/fsml.rst

        underscore separators.
    * - | round_mode
        | (``'!'``, ``'.'``)
-     - Indicates whether the float will be rounded and displayed according to precision ``'.'`` (digits past the decimal point) or significant figures ``'!'``.
+     - Indicates whether the number will be rounded and displayed according to precision ``'.'`` (digits past the decimal point) or significant figures ``'!'``.
 E.g. ``f'{SciNum(123.456):.2f}'`` gives ``'123.46'`` while ``f'{SciNum(123.456):!2f}'`` gives